 As the world’s third strongest economy, Japan ranks surprisingly low among other OECD countries in terms of gender equality.
 With the Japanese government under pressure to improve gender equality—especially opportunities for women—gender and women’s issues are important fields of enquiry in Japanese studies.

 The international and transmedial reach of Murakami makes his works particularly interesting to explore in terms of representations of women and gender issues in Japanese society.
-The project therefore examines the gendering of characters in the world of Murakami.
+The project therefore examined the gendering of characters in the world of Murakami.

 Literary analyses of Murakami’s gender representations have often concluded that his fiction mirrors Japanese patriarchy, with female characters traditionally positioned as objects for male subjectivities and sexualities.
-This project challenges such previous conclusions, showing how Murakami’s works also portray female main characters, protagonists and narrators who act as subjects in their own worlds.
+This project challenged such previous conclusions, showing how Murakami’s works also portray female main characters, protagonists and narrators who act as subjects in their own worlds.